Components

 GET | /delta/proposal?account_id | List pending proposals |

-PUT | /delta/proposal | Append cosigner signature to a proposal |
+PUT | /delta/proposal | Append an authorized signature to a proposal |

 GET | /pubkey | Server acknowledgment public key (unauthenticated) |